Wednesday, March 30, 2016

 Shodoshima Pigrimage temple 4 Furue-an

-Just after sunrise on Christmas Eve I was greeted by Fudo Myo, an auspicious begining as I set out on the Shodoshima Pilgrimage.
+Just after sunrise on Christmas Eve, I was greeted by Fudo Myo, an auspicious beginning as I set out on the Shodoshima Pilgrimage.

-It is located right on the waters edge and right behind it was a small local shrine named Otomiya Shrine.
+It is located right on the water's edge and right behind it is a small local shrine named Otomiya Shrine.
 In many small communities such as Furue the shrine and temple are right next to each other and historically would have been one place.

 0 comments: